 A multi-block uplink in progress may be interrupted for the transmission of a higher priority message with a different label/sublabel.

-The DSP shall implement nesting of multi-block uplink messages as defined in AEEC 618.
+The DSP shall implement nesting of multi-block uplink messages as defined in ARINC 618.

-The avionics shall implement nesting of multi-block uplink message as defined in AEEC 618.
+The avionics shall implement nesting of multi-block uplink message as defined in ARINC 618.

 The downlink response message is a Level 1 priority (system control) message.